ocaml-multicore/ocaml-effects-tutorial/README.md

 ## Setting up

+### Windows

-*If you are on a Windows machine, it is best to grab the [virtual box image](https://drive.google.com/open?id=0BymJ9X3Wgp6hSGNBVDVXbXA2UTg) with Multicore OCaml already setup.*
+If you are on a Windows machine, it is best to grab the [virtual box image](https://drive.google.com/open?id=0BymJ9X3Wgp6hSGNBVDVXbXA2UTg) with Multicore OCaml already setup.

+### Linux & MacOS

 First you will need a local installation of the Multicore OCaml compiler.
 It is recommended that you install it via the [OCaml Package Manager